connectety/bma_desktop_setup/README.md

 This project heavily depends on [python-bna](https://github.com/jleclanche/python-bna/) by heavily borrowing code from it (although this project does not run any python code).

-At the moment, you need to be on the flutter dev channel to build flutter apps for desktop.
+To run this you need to enable desktop support in flutter.

 If you want to deploy this to the web or mobile, there is nothing this readme can do to stop you.